 Corrections, if done correctly, are very beneficial to puppies and dogs just as they can be beneficial to growing children.
 If you want to raise a healthy, well adjusted dog (or child) please don’t be an extremist that only trains with excitement and bribery and treats and don’t, on the opposite end of the spectrum, just dominate with harshness and constant physical “corrections.”
 Corrections should be calming to the individual being corrected!
 Seek out a balance.
 It’s OK to reward but never to bribe.
 It’s OK to correct but never to hurt.

 Here’s a wild concept: Why don’t we look to the dogs for methods on how we should deal with our dogs?
 If we honestly observe them we start to see that a correction isn’t so bad when it is performed the way a balanced, older dog would perform it.
 In fact, it’s fantastic!
 I’ve discovered there is a whole art to it!
 It is an art form based in movement, body language, space, and energy control.
 A proper dog correction is the art of calmness!
+It is the art of proper body movement between you and your dog.
 And, shockingly, most times it doesn’t even involve a physical touch but is more outmaneuvering the wayward dog or puppy and then readjusting their body language until the animal is presenting a calm body position (NOT belly up) which then helps them calm their own energy and will always benefit the bond between owner and dog.

-Learning to correct can be very simple and is shockingly effective in fixing any and all aggression, fear, dominance, hyperactivity, and many other behavioral dilemmas.
-The reason that proper corrections should be learned and adopted by more trainers and behaviorists is that it lines up with exactly what dogs do to each other non-stop when they are surrounded by other dogs in order to keep the peace.
-It is nature’s way and it is actual energy conservation.
-Another huge reason correcting (when done properly – which it usually Never is) is fantastic is that it actually works and saves times and energy.
+Learning to correct can be simple and is incredibly effective in fixing any and all aggression, fear, dominance, hyperactivity, and many other behavioral dilemmas.
+The reason that proper corrections should be learned and adopted by more trainers and behaviorists is because it lines up with exactly what dogs do to each other as standard, regular daily behavior.
+When an older dog is surrounded by other dogs they are communicating often through pattern interrupts/corrections in order to keep the peace for the benefit of the group and in order to instruct their young.
+It is nature’s way and it is actual phenomenal energy conservation.
+Another huge reason correcting (when done properly – which I’ve discovered unfortunately it seldom is) is fantastic due to the fact that it actually works and saves times and energy.
 The mother dog uses ignoring or extreme focused attention and then right back to ignoring when correcting her young.
 She is a remarkable energy saver.

 Notice how the mom is walking away and all the pups are following and watching her…NOT the other way round!
 She walks away first.
 She ignores and they follow.
 She leads the way.

 Do you see what I’m getting at?
-Giving a dog or pup a correction isn’t done to intimidate the dog or belittle it or prove you are a macho “Alpha”, it is done to help guide the pup.
-A correction is not abusive it is good parenting.
-(BTW never hang the dog, or roll it, or beat it, etc. Most folks get corrections dead wrong!)
+Giving a dog or pup a “correction” isn’t done to intimidate the dog or belittle it or prove you are a macho “Alpha,” it is done to help guide the pup into a healthier relationship with you and/or its surroundings.
+A correction is not abusive – it is good parenting.
+(BTW never hang the dog, or roll it, or beat it, etc. Most folks apply their corrections dead wrong!)
 A proper correction should always be done to improve the animal’s spirit.
 It makes for a better dog.
 Like a sculptor chipping away at unnecessary pieces of marble you can chip away at mis-behaviors and unsocial habits in your dog or pup to reveal the true spirit and energy of a socially brilliant and beautiful animal.

 Remember a correction should never create fear or aggression.
 We don’t want a pathetic, super-submissive dog.
-We also don’t want a dominant, hyper brat.
+Does this mean we stop controlling an out of control dog?
+No – we must seize control as a calm, wonderful leader always does in an out of control situation but our goal should always be better relationship and calmness because we also don’t want a dominant, hyper brat for a dog.
 The correction should get the dog’s attention.
+I seldom need to correct a dog with a leash.
+I often correct a dog by getting in his/her way spatially and backing them up a bit.
 When correcting you are attempting to cut off any misbehavior at the earliest identifiable outset.
 This makes it much gentler and easier on everyone.
 And if you can match their energy level you can communicate what you want or what you don’t want much clearer and more effectively.
-This comes with practice, persistence, and patience.
+If you do not match the dog’s energy initially their energy will keep escalating into higher and higher unsocial levels.
+Learning the art of calming/correcting/claiming takes time.
+Mastering it takes proper observation of nature, dogs, people and years of experience.
+But rest assured, Dear Reader, it will come with practice, persistence, and patience.

 If I could sit you down and teach you the language of Dog (like French or Italian) the word for correct would be the same exact word for calm and the same exact word for claim.
 Correct = Calm.
 Correct = Claim.
 Claim = Calm.

 Your dog will always tell you honestly what it needs.
 Let’s build a relationship with our dogs based on respect and trust instead of bribes or brutality.
+Let’s seek out maturity instead of just motivation.
 Let’s make music!

-Give me a call but do so only after reading my HOT-Listed book on dog and human behavior, Dog Myths: What you Believe about dogs can come back to BITE You! (available wherever books are sold!!)
+Give me a call but do so only after reading my book on dog and human behavior, Dog Myths: What you Believe about dogs can come back to BITE You! (available wherever books are sold!
+Check out the stellar reviews on Amazon!)